paulczar/paulczar.github.io-source/content/blog/creating-a-helm-chart-monorepo-part-3/index.md

 ## Testing Pull Requests

-In the advanced settings of Circle CI you can tell it to automatically test Pull Requests that come from forks of your GitHub repository.
+In the advanced settings of Circle CI you can tell it to automatically test Pull Requests that come from forks of your [GitHub](https://github.com) epository.
 Adding this is a great feature if you want others to work on your code with you.
 However you do need to protect your secrets.

-For example a bad actor could add "echo $CH_TOKEN" to one of the scripts and steal my github token which they could then use to mess with my Repositories.
+For example a bad actor could add "echo $CH_TOKEN" to one of the scripts and steal my [GitHub](https://github.com) oken which they could then use to mess with my Repositories.

 For that reason I've opted not to include that in this example.

 ## Conclusion

-In [Part 1](/blog/creating-a-helm-chart-monorepo-part-1) we created set of Helm Charts managed in source control (GitHub).
+In [Part 1](/blog/creating-a-helm-chart-monorepo-part-1) we created set of [Helm](https://helm.sh) Charts managed in source control (GitHub).

-In [Part 2](/blog/creating-a-helm-chart-monorepo-part-2) we added automation via CircleCI to automate building and deploying Chart packages to a Helm Chart Repository hosted in GitHub pages and GitHub releases.
+In [Part 2](/blog/creating-a-helm-chart-monorepo-part-2) we added automation via CircleCI to automate building and deploying Chart packages to a [Helm](https://helm.sh) Chart Repository hosted in [GitHub](https://github.com) ages and [GitHub](https://github.com) eleases.

-In **Part 3** we added further automation to test changes in those Helm charts and to pass them through rigorous testing before allowing them to be merged into the `master` branch.
+In **Part 3** we added further automation to test changes in those [Helm](https://helm.sh) charts and to pass them through rigorous testing before allowing them to be merged into the `master` branch.